SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:40:17]</i> **Segun:** Which means, like, you increment the value once and that's it.
 But then the, the, the one for the dragging state is called Track Pointer or Track Pointer Move, largely because, like, they actually, like, run for a long time.
 They add an event listener to the document.
 They remove an event listener from the document, right?
 So that is what I call, like, something that you subscribe to or an activity, basically.

 Right, so there's a key in every state.
-Aside from the "on" key, the other property you can pass in is called "activities."
+Aside from the "`on`" key, the other property you can pass in is called "`activities`."

 <i class="timecode">[00:40:48]</i> **Ben:** Okay.

-<i class="timecode">[00:40:48]</i> **Segun:** Alright, so you can just, like… outside the "on" key, you can pass in "activities."
-So let's just put a string called "trackPointerMove."
+<i class="timecode">[00:40:48]</i> **Segun:** Alright, so you can just, like… outside the "`on`" key, you can pass in "`activities`."
+So let's just put a string called "`trackPointerMove`."
 Right.
 So that just puts an activity.
 What activity would you like to do within this?

 <i class="timecode">[00:41:05]</i> **Ben:** Okay!